-The second part of the book provides an overview of how we as a society can build support for the comprehensive actions needed to keep global warming as limited as possible and to take the steps to help everyone have a livable future.
+The second half provides an overview of how we as a society can build support for the comprehensive actions needed to limit global warming as much as possible and to take the steps to help everyone have a livable future.

-Many have pointed out that it is not science or technology that presents the biggest barriers to creating a renewable energy future but rather politics and the role of money.
+Many have pointed out that it is not science or technology that presents the biggest barriers to creating a renewable energy future but rather political power and the role of money.

-Educating our political and economic decision makers about the facts about climate change has not been – nor will be – enough to convince them to make the radical changes that are necessary.
+Educating our political and economic decision makers about climate change has not been enough to convince them to make the radical changes that are necessary – nor will it be.
 The fossil fuel industry has been one of the dominant economic and political powers of the last century.
-They will not willingly relinquish their status.
+It will not willingly relinquish that power.

-The new few chapters will explore the theory and practice of social change.
+The next few chapters will explore the theory and practice of social change.
 We are taught in school about the role of the three main branches of the American government.
 The real world is more complex, and the role of money is far more dominant than we are taught.

-The more revolutionary the changes are, the greater the disruption in the social and political order.
-The book does provide insights into the traditional roles of lobbying, litigation, and education in making changes.
+The more revolutionary the changes are, the greater the disruption in the social and political order will be.
+This book provides insights into the traditional roles of lobbying, litigation, and education in making changes.
 It shows how protests, art, and media can assist in such efforts.
-Many feel however that the scale of changes needed will not come from convincing elected officials but requires more fundamental mass mobilizations, resulting in structural changes in society.
+Many feel however that change on the scale that is needed will not come from convincing elected officials but requires more fundamental mass mobilizations, resulting in structural changes in society.

 Some of those who support the need for comprehensive system change advocate for the concept of building a new economy, a new world, within the shell of the old.
 Another approach is to start or work for a business that is part of the clean energy transition.
 Others focus on reducing their personal carbon print by changing consumer behavior (e.g., using mass transit, buying energy efficiency appliances).

 There is no blueprint for accomplishing revolutionary change.
 History provides many examples of radical change being the exception rather than the rule.
 Many of the more successful revolutionary moments have been unraveled by a successful counterrevolution, as most recently seen in places like Egypt during the Arab Spring.